minvws/nl-covid19-coronacheck-website/_questions-in-app/en/2-3-ik-heb-corona-gehad-en-ben-hersteld-hoe-maak-ik-een-herstelbewijs.md

 ---
 You may use a positive test result to create a recovery certificate with CoronaCheck.
 A number of rules apply:

-- The positive test was carried out by the GGD
 - The recovery certificate is valid from 11 days after the positive test result, but the recovery certificate may be created earlier
 - The positive test result is a maximum of 180 days old